Giantess: Motion pictures

+Natasha Stefanenko plays a giantess in the Italian advert Natasha Stefanenko : La gigantessa, where she rescues a horse from a spaceship and puts it back in its place and she accidentally breaks a building by sitting on it and Anna Campori provides the voice of Natasha in this advert.

-Giantesses have also appeared in some television series such as Genie in the House, Snorks, Schoolhouse Rock, Jackie Chan Adventures, Braceface, The Electric Company, The Muppet Show, Dexter's Laboratory, Futurama, Justice League Unlimited, Animaniacs, Toonsylvania, Kids Next Door, Archie's Weird Mysteries, Harley Quinn, The Powerpuff Girls in Attack of the Fifty Footed Woman, Totally Spies! episode in Attack Of The 50 Ft Mandy, Phineas and Ferb, and The 7D.
+Giantesses have also appeared in some television series such as Genie in the House, Snorks, Schoolhouse Rock, Jackie Chan Adventures, Braceface, The Electric Company, The Muppet Show, Dexter's Laboratory, Futurama, Justice League Unlimited, Animaniacs, Toonsylvania, Kids Next Door, Archie's Weird Mysteries, Harley Quinn, The Powerpuff Girls in Attack of the Fifty Footed Woman, Totally Spies! episode in Attack Of The 50 Ft Mandy, Phineas and Ferb, Rick and Morty, The 7D, The Grim Adventures of Billy & Mandy, Disenchantment, The Cuphead Show!, Jelly Jamm and American Dragon: Jake Long.
 The Snorks episode "The Littlest Mermaid" features a scene where a mermaid grows into a giantess caused by a machine.
 The Schoolhouse Rock episode "Unpack Your Adjectives" includes a scene where a tall girl grows into a 34-foot giantess, causing only her legs and sandals to be seen.
 She then stomps on a small boy who wouldn't stop laughing at how tall she grew.
 In the first episode of The Electric Company, Judy Graubart grows into a giantess while holding up a sign for the kid audience to read that says "giant".

 Music videos

-Pamela Anderson features as a giantess in the video "Miserable" for the rock group Lit.
-In the video, the band members perform on Anderson's body and are eventually devoured by her at the end, a metaphor for women as "maneaters".
+Pamela Anderson plays a giantess version of her V.I.P.
+Character Vallery Irons in the music video for "Miserable" by the rock group Lit.
+In the video, the band members perform on Anderson's body and are eventually devoured by her at the end, serving as a metaphor for women who are "maneaters."

 Kylie Minogue appears as a giantess in the music video for the single "Giving You Up".

+Lana Del Rey plays a giantess walking around Los Angeles in the music video for her cover of Sublime's "Doin' Time".